 Transfer foils, are they not so beautiful to create easy and fun nail art?

-Thankfully, now you don’t have to search too much too long to find the right type of adhesive for transfer foils.
+First things first, when doing transfer foil art, you must have the right products.
+Thankfully, you don’t have to search too long to find the right type of adhesive for transfer foils.

-Foil gel is very forgiving, and even if you don’t like your first transfer, you can actually just scrub it off and start over w/o having to reapply it.
+Foil gel will give you that successful transfer by attracting the foil via a very sticky layer, almost like a double-sided sticky tape.
+Foil gel is very forgiving, and even if you don’t like your first transfer, you can scrub it off and start over w/o having to reapply it.

 This type of transfer is especially good for the new trend of 3d jewelry on the nails.